 These discoveries changed everything.
 A strong gender preference had emerged, and I hadn’t anticipated that at all.
 The more I dated women, the less interested I became in dating men.
 Then, a few weeks ago, when I changed my dating app bios from “seeking a relationship” to “seeking a girlfriend,“ I finally checked in with myself.
 That’s when I decided to buy a new sweater.

 What’s the Word?

 Technically, “bisexual” still applies to me.
 My attraction to masculine people is undoubtedly present.
-I have a ridiculously hot male co-worker who I love drooling over, but have zero interest in getting to know.
+I have a ridiculously hot male co-worker who I love to fantasize about, but have zero interest in getting to know.
 The most thrilling sex of my life so far was with a dude.
 There is a man in my life, a friend since childhood, with whom I’ve experienced every possible type of attraction for many years.